the ultimate prize

 Hosted in the southern hemisphere for the first time in a golden year for women’s rugby, the ninth edition of the showcase tournament will take place from 8 October 2022 across three match venues.
 It will be contested by 12 teams, of which nine are already confirmed.

 Seven teams qualified directly for RWC 2021 courtesy of a top-seven finish at the last tournament in Ireland in 2017, defending champions New Zealand, runners-up England, bronze medallists France, USA, Canada, Australia and Wales.

 Fiji and South Africa confirmed their places through the regional qualification process back in 2019, via the Rugby Africa Women’s Cup and Oceania Rugby Women’s Championship.

 The remaining three places will be filled by a qualifier from Asia and Europe together with the winner of the Final Qualification Tournament, a first for a women’s Rugby World Cup, offering a second opportunity for teams to qualify.

 The 2021 Logo

-The RWC 2021 event mark is inspired by the ngaru, a symbol of the ocean’s waves, energy and connectivity.
+The RWC 2021, playing in 2022, event mark is inspired by the ngaru, a symbol of the ocean’s waves, energy and connectivity.
 Simple, purposeful and anchored in the movement that brings us together for this great game, it is an acknowledgment of the unspeakable bond of the women’s rugby community.
 Regardless of colour, creed or hemisphere, it is the game that unites us.